OscarCarde/capstone/README.md

   - [ ] User profile management, including profile pictures and basic information.

 - [ ] Dashboard:
-  - [ ] From their dashboard, Users can create new music project repository, providing a title and description.
   - [x] When Logged-in, a user should be brought to their dashboard
-  - [ ] The Dashboard should display all the repositories that the user owns or is a collaborator on
+  - [x] The Dashboard should display all the repositories that the user owns or is a collaborator on
+  - [x] Each repository should display it's title, description, owner and number of collaborators
+  - [ ] When clicking on a repository, the user should be directed to the page for that repository

-  - [ ] The Dashboard should display a notification on each repository with a new message or file uploaded
+- [ ] Notifications: the Dashboard should display a notification on each repository with a new message or file uploaded

+- [x] Create View: There should be a link on the dashboard to bring the user to a new repository form
+  - [x]  Users can create new music project repository, providing a title and description.

 - [ ] Project View:
   - [ ] The owner and collaborating users can create directories,